atarr3/campvideo-data/README.md

 ### Prequisites
 #### FFmpeg
 FFmpeg is used for audio/video processing applications, such as video resizing and trimming.
 Users can download and install FFmpeg [here](https://ffmpeg.org/download.html) or through a package manager, such as Homebrew or APT.
-Once installed, confirm that FFmpeg is workking by typing
+Once installed, confirm that FFmpeg is working by typing

 ```sh
 ffpmeg